BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 ### Let's run the first version
-With our React integration in place we now have everything we need to run our application.
+With our React integration in place, we now have everything we need to run our application.
 Are you excited?

 <a class="bg-pink-100 h-36 rounded flex flex-col leading-none justify-center items-center w-full border-none [&>*]:m-0 gap-y-2" href="https://stackblitz.com/github/BjornFridal/redux-clone/tree/basic?file=src%2FApp.jsx" target="_blank">
   <h3 class="font-bold">Will it run?</h3>